stfc/cloud/README.md

 server.socket_port = TCP port CherryPy will listen to

 # Cherrypy Tools
-tools.caching.on = False
-tools.isAuthorised.on = False
-tools.jinja.on = True
-tools.sessions.on = True
-tools.sessions.storage_type = 'File'
-tools.sessions.storage_path = Path to sessions file
-tools.sessions.timeout =  Number of minutes to timeout sessions
+tools.caching.on = Set False to disable CherryPy caching tools.isAuthorised.on = Set False to log out users without session tools.jinja.on = Set True to enable CherryPy Jinja helper tools.sessions.on = Set True to enable session storing tools.sessions.storage_type = CherryPy class to use for session storing ('ram', 'file', 'postgresql' or 'memcached') tools.sessions.storage_path = Path to sessions file directory tools.sessions.timeout =  Number of minutes to timeout sessions

 # Logs